Earth Notes: On Office Comfort and Energy EfficiencyAuto-updated 2021-05-02 10:46 GMT.

 - Replace any lighting you have control over with the latest efficient LED lighting.
 (Get the right light colour while you're at it.)
 High efficiency will minimise unwanted waste heat.
 Preferably better than 100lm/W ie 100 lumens per watt, but over 60lm/W as a minimum.

 - Make sure that you are not air-conditioning a room with open windows and doors.
 You may be wasting half your building's energy.
 And exposing yourself to air pollution from outside.

 Oh, and if your office heating is wonky in winter, campaign to fix it now while heating engineers are charging normal rates.
 Then no one will have to be bounced into an expensive instant fix!

 Stop your fingers freezing to the desk...

 - There is no shame in thermal underwear.
+Or even a second pair of socks.
 It can be sexy too!
-Keeping your body warm can be more effective and pleasant, and lower carbon, than trying to heat the whole place you're in.
+Keeping your body warm can be more effective and pleasant, and lower carbon, than trying to heat the whole room that you're in.

 - Avoid heating a room with open windows and doors.
 You may be wasting half your building's energy.
 And exposing yourself to air pollution from outside.

 - Fix draughts around doors and windows.
 Cold draughts lead to significant discomfort.
 Make sure that you still have enough healthy ventilation, eg MHRV.

 - Get up and move about from time to time rather than cranking up the heat.
 Activity is good for you and can make toes and fingers feel warmer.